arend-lang/site/src/documentation/tutorial/PartI/synndef.md

    data List a = Nil | Cons a (List a)
 -}

--- Constructors have implicit parameters for each of the parameters of datatype
+-- Constructors have implicit parameters for each of the parameters of data type
 \func emptyList => nil {Nat}

 -- Operator 'append'